JuliaPhylo/PhyloNetworks.jl/docs/src/man/netmanipulation.md

 # Network manipulation

-The package contains a good number of utilities to manipulate phylogenetic networks.
-Functions that are not exported are more likely to experience breaking changes in future versions, but can be used by prefixing their name with `PhyloNetworks.`.
+The package contains many utilities to manipulate phylogenetic networks.
+Functions that are not exported are more likely to experience breaking changes in future versions, but can be used by prefixing their name with `PhyloNetworks.` .

-Here is a list of the most useful functions that can handle networks of any level.
+Here is a list of the most useful functions.
 They typically assume a bicombining network, that is, a network in which each hybrid node has exactly 2 parents (never more).